‘Battlestar Galactica’ Richard Hatch Dies At Age 71 Of Pancreatic Cancer

 — Trending Deaths (@Obitolizer) February 8, 2017

-Though the original Battlestar Galactica only aired from 1978-1979, it developed a cult following that had fans seeking out autographs to this day, according to Variety.
-Richard Hatch played Captain Apollo in the original series, but played a different character, Tom Zarek in the 2003 series.
-Hatch started out in soaps, on All My Children, and after Battlestar Galactica, spent the rest of his career, doing guest spots on shows like CHiPs, Fantasy Island, Dynasty, Murder She Wrote, The Love Boat, T.J.
+Though the original Battlestar Galactica only aired from 1978 to 1979, it developed a cult following that had fans seeking out autographs to this day, according to Variety.
+Richard Hatch played Captain Apollo in the original series, but played a different character, Tom Zarek, in the 2003 series.
+Hatch started out in soaps, on All My Children, and after Battlestar Galactica, spent the rest of his career doing guest spots on shows like CHiPs, Fantasy Island, Dynasty, Murder She Wrote, The Love Boat, T.J.
 Hooker, Baywatch, and MacGyver.
 Richard Hatch also wrote five original Battlestar novels.

 Though Richard Hatch had fans all over the world, most from his Battlestar Galactica days, he was also thought of fondly by his co-stars, like Edward James Olmos.